 Subject to specified exceptions, Celgene may terminate the 2016 Agreement in its entirety for any reason by providing us with prior written notice if there are no active co-development and co-commercialization agreements or license agreements in place or on a program-by-program basis if there are no active co-development and co-commercialization agreements or license agreements in place for the terminated program(s).
 Either party may terminate the 2016 Agreement for the insolvency of the other party.
-On a program-by-program basis, prior to the exercise of an option, either party may terminate the 2016 Agreement either in its entirety or with respect to one or more programs on prior written notice to the other party in the case of an uncured material breach by the other party that frustrates the fundamental purpose of the 2016 Agreement.
-Following the exercise of an option for a program, either party may terminate the 2016 Agreement with respect to such program if such party terminates the co-development and co-commercialization agreement or license agreement for such program for an uncured material breach by the other party that frustrates the fundamental purpose of such agreement.
-Either party may terminate a co-development and co-commercialization agreement or a license agreement upon the bankruptcy or insolvency of the other party.
-Either party also has the right to terminate the co-development and co-commercialization agreement or license agreement if the other party or any of their affiliates challenges the validity, scope or enforceability of or otherwise opposes, any patent included within the intellectual property rights licensed to the other party under such agreement.
+On a program-by-program basis, prior to the exercise of an option, either party may terminate the 2016 Agreement either in its entirety or with respect to one or more programs on prior written notice to the other party in the case of an uncured material breach by the other party that flustrates the fundamental purpose of the 2016 Agreement.
+Following the exercise of an option for a program, either party may terminate the 2016 Agreement for an uncured material breach by the other party terminates the co-development and co-commercialization agreement or a license agreement for such program for an uncured material breach by the other party terminates the fundamental purpose of such agreement.
+Either party may terminate a co-development and co-commercialization agreement or a license agreement or license agreement if the other party.
+Either party also has the right to terminate the co-development and co-commercialization agreement or license agreement or license agreement if the other party or any of their affiliates challenges the validity, scope or enforceability of or otherwise opposes, any patent included within the intellectual property rights licensed to the other party under such agreement.